Needle Felted Barn Owl

 This piece took me probably a total of 1 -1/2 hours to make.
 He is a loose felted, impressionistic type sculpture.
 I always put my pieces in some kind of background scene as they are special (time-consuming and to make!) and I hate to see them languishing propped up and in a corner as opposed to having their own, nice little world to live in and be admired by others.
 Birds look great hung on the wall with a background of some kind of bark and moss.

-Needle felting for beginners is a step by step, pictorial guide to sculpting with wool that will equip you with the skills and knowledge you need to get started felting quickly.
-Along with our clear tutorials for each of the 7 projects, this book teaches you all the basics on wool, needles and supplies.
+Needle felting - A Complete Course is a step by step, pictorial guide to sculpting with wool that will equip you with the skills and knowledge you need to get started felting quickly.
+Along with our clear tutorials for each of the projects, this book also teaches you all the basics on wool, needles and supplies.